Letter from Olympus

 Dear Healthcare Professionals, Patients and Family Members –

 Duodenoscopes enable doctors to perform important, and often life-saving, diagnoses and treatments that would otherwise require significant abdominal surgery.
 More than 600,000 endoscopic retrograde cholangiopancreatography (ERCP) procedures are performed safely in the United States each year; with roughly 500,000 performed using an Olympus device.
-The reported incidence of infection following an ERCP procedure remains extremely low, with a medical device report incidence rate of well less than 0.1% in the United States.

 Thank you for your continued support.